Appulcake/PauelsRandomFixes/README.md

 > <br><br>Client only, on by default.
 ---

+#### DesyncedAirbaseFactionBuildingsFix
+> Fixes client visual mismatch where some buildings in airbases can show as the wrong faction, e.g. when joining you
+> see a bunch of hostile buildings in an otherwise friendly airbase.
+> <br><br>Client only, on by default
+---

 #### DisableVerticalCameraInCockpitFix

 > Prevents cockpit camera from moving vertically with vertical camera movement keys ("Move Vertical",